1871fotc/1871fotc.github.io/docs/about/terms-and-conditions.md

 - You must follow the **[Safety Instructions](#)**
 - You must follow the **[Gravesite Care Instructions](#)**

+**One Simple Rule:**

+If a task could remove original material, change the appearance of a monument, or requires chemicals, power tools or force, stop and seek specialist advice.
+Preserve as much original fabric as possible.

+✅ DO

+- Take photographs before and after any work.
+- Check for unstable, cracked or damaged monuments and report concerns before starting work.
+- Test any cleaning method on a small, inconspicuous area first.
+- Use clean water, soft brushes and mild or neutral detergents only.
+- Weed and tidy graves carefully.
+- Leave historic stone, metalwork, kerbing, railings and memorials in place and protect them from damage while working.

+❌ DON'T

+- Don't use pressure washers, water blasting or abrasive cleaning methods.
+- Don't use wire brushes, grinders, sanders or other power tools.
+- Don't use acids, bleach-based cleaners, caustic products or harsh chemicals.
+- Don't paint, re-cut, trace or fill engraved inscriptions.
+- Don't move, remove or alter headstones, grave markers, railings, kerbing or historic metalwork.
+- Don't over-clean, disturb archaeological material, or remove historic metal patinas and finishes.

+** The Formal Rules:**

 Friends of Toowong Cemetery volunteer activities work under a [General Exemption Certificate: Queensland Heritage Places](https://www.qld.gov.au/environment/land/heritage/development/exemptions) from the Queensland Government and will comply with all [applicable requirements](https://www.qld.gov.au/environment/land/heritage/publications), including:

 - Technical Note: [Inspection cleaning and maintenance](https://www.qld.gov.au/__data/assets/pdf_file/0030/67755/tn-inspect-clean-maintenance.pdf)